-In its 29-year history, Lanzarote has proven to be one of the most extreme events on the Ironman circuit.
+In its history spanning more than three decades, Lanzarote has proven to be one of the most extreme events on the Ironman circuit.
 The winds are punishing, the terrain tough, and the weather can be brutally hot.
 Yet people keep coming back.
 Now, up to 2,000 people compete each year (with the exception of last year’s cancellation due to the pandemic), with stars like Paula Newby Fraser, Lucy Charles-Barclay, Peter Reid, and Jesse Thomas winning over the years.
-In 2021, a cadre of top pros will compete for a $50,000 prize purse, paid eight deep for men and women each, plus a total of six slots to the 2021 Ironman World Championships.

 For his part, Gasque, a 2019 Ironman Hall of Fame inductee, is credited for putting Lanzarote on the map as a triathlon mecca.
 Not only do the world’s top triathletes race there each year, but several use Club La Santa, Lanzarote’s sprawling all-inclusive sports resort, as training grounds in the off-season—all of which Gasque played a pivotal role in establishing on Lanzarote long ago, all for the love of sport.